 When an employee works more than 40 hours in a workweek, they might be entitled to overtime wages.
 Overtime pay is one and one-half times their regular hourly rate.
 For each hour a qualifying employee works over 40 hours, you must multiply their hourly rate by 1.5.

 The FLSA overtime pay laws require that you provide overtime wages to your employees unless they are exempt.
-Exempt employees are those who earn at least $35,568 per year or $684 per week; earn a salary; and have executive, administrative, or professional job duties.
+Exempt employees are those who qualify for exemption under one of the following:

 Let’s say a nonexempt employee works 45 hours per week and receives an hourly pay of $10.
 For the five additional hours past 40, you must pay the employee an overtime rate of $15 per hour.
 The employee’s total overtime wages would be $75 ($15 X 5).
 Add the employee’s regular ($10 X 40) and overtime wages ($75) to get their total pay of $475.